 Vietnam's Deputy Foreign Minister, Phan Hien, arrived in Thailand on Tuesday (4 July) for talks with the Thai Foreign Minister, Upadit Pachariyangkun.

-Vietnam's Deputy Foreign Minister, Phan Hien, arrived in Thailand on Tuesday (4 July) for talks with the Thai Foreign Minister, Upadit Pachariyangkun.
+Background: Vietnam's Deputy Foreign Minister, Phan Hien, arrived in Thailand on Tuesday (4 July) for talks with the Thai Foreign Minister, Upadit Pachariyangkun.
 Mr. Hien was on the first stage of his tour of South East Asia.
 He is also visiting Japan, Australia, New Zealand and Possibly Singapore.